swiftlang/swift-package-manager/Documentation/Reference.md

 )
 ```

-The name identifies which target (or module) the information is being associated with, and the list of dependencies specifies the names of other targets in the same package which must be built before that target.
-In the example here, `Foo` and `Bar` are modules present under `Sources/` directory, and a dependency is being establish on `Foo` from `Bar`.
-This will cause the `Foo` module to be built before `Bar` module so that it can be imported:
+The name identifies which target, the information is being associated with, and
+the list of dependencies specifies the names of other targets in the same
+package which must be built before that target.
+In the example here, `Foo` and
+`Bar` are targets present under `Sources/` directory, and a dependency is being
+establish on `Foo` from `Bar`.
+This will cause the `Foo` target to be built
+before `Bar` target so that it can be imported:

-_NOTE: It is also possible to declare target dependencies between a test and regular module._
+_NOTE: It is also possible to declare target dependencies between a test and
+regular target._

 #### dependencies

-This is the list of packages that the current package depends on and information about the required versions.
-You can specify a URL (or local path) to any valid Swift package.
+This is the list of packages that the current package depends on and
+information about the required versions.
+You can specify a URL (or local path)
+to any valid Swift package.

 ```swift
 import PackageDescription